Written by John Chadwick | SAS Senior Writer

 The idea for the fund emerged back in the late 1980s and early 1990s when a Rutgers College student came forward seeking help to buy new eye glasses.

-“There was a realization at that point that more had to be done for students in need,” said Lord, who retired last spring from her dual role as SAS Honors Program Administrative Director and the SAS Scholarship Administrator.
+“There was a realization at that point that more had to be done for students in need,” said Lord, who retired several years ago from her dual role as SAS Honors Program Administrative Director and the SAS Scholarship Administrator.
 “We were able to get support from a donor, and we started paying more attention to kids who had trouble buying their books and paying their term bills.”

 SAS has over time developed a process that includes sitting down with students and reviewing their financial resources as well as developing an academic plan to make sure they are on target to graduate.

 “We try to work in a holistic manner that takes into account the whole student and everything they have to deal with,” says Cahill, who serves as scholarship director.
 “We work with Office of Financial Aid and see if they can qualify for scholarships.
 We recommend that they meet with academic advisors.
 We want to do everything we can so that they are set for the long term and meet their goal of attaining their undergraduate degree.”

 Ulett received the assistance she needed to stay in school.
 She graduated in May 2018 with majors in biological sciences and psychology.
 She plans to become a pediatric neurologist.

 “I am feeling very grateful for the support I received,” she said.
 “And it’s in that spirit that I want to go into medicine so I can one day help communities in need.”